Medical expert of the article

 - Spatial disorientation

 IV.
-Epileptic phenomena, characteristic of parietal localization of epileptic focus.
+Epileptic phenomena characteristic of the parietal localization of the epileptic focus.

-Lesions of the parietal lobe are accompanied by various variants of agnosia, apraxia and spatial disorientation.
+Lesions of the parietal lobe are accompanied by various types of agnosia, apraxia and spatial disorientation.

-In addition to what has been said, many other neurological syndromes associated with parietal localization of brain damage have been repeatedly described in the literature.
+In addition to the above, many other neurological syndromes associated with parietal localization of brain damage have been described in the literature.
 A rare syndrome is parietal ataxia.
-It develops in the defeat of those parts of the parietal lobe into which proprioceptive, vestibular and visual sensory flows converge, and is manifested by the decomposition of movements, hyper- and hypometry, and tremor.
+It develops with damage to those parts of the parietal lobe into which proprioceptive, vestibular and visual sensory flows converge, and is manifested by decomposition of movements, hyper- and hypometria, and tremor.

-Often also describe the atrophy of the muscles (especially the arms and shoulder girdle) on the opposite half of the body, which sometimes precedes the paresis with slowly flowing pathological processes.
+Muscle atrophy (especially of the arm and shoulder girdle) on the opposite half of the body is also often described, which sometimes precedes paresis in slowly progressing pathological processes.

-Dark lesions in the first three years of life are sometimes accompanied by a lag in the growth of bones and muscles in the opposite half of the body.
+Parietal lesions in the first three years of life are sometimes accompanied by delayed growth of bones and muscles on the opposite half of the body.

-Manual and oral apraxia, hypokinesia, echopraxia, paratonia (gegenhalten) are described.
+Manual and oral apraxia, hypokinesia, echopraxia, and paratonia (gegenhalten) are described.

 Variants of thalamic syndrome sometimes develop with parietal damage.
-In processes in the posterior parts of the parietal lobe, visual disturbances may appear in the form of visual field defects.
-One-sided visual neglect (neglect or inattention) can be observed without a visual field defect.
-Violations of visual perception (metamorphopsia) can occur in both bilateral and unilateral lesions (more often on the right).
-There are separate indications of the possibility of the appearance of violations of follow-up movements of the eyes and optokinetic nystagmus, a nebulous decrease in intelligence, mental blindness, finger agnosia (in the picture of Gerstman's syndrome), disorientation of the spatial orientation (the posterior parts of the parietal lobe play a special role in visual-spatial focus, visual attention to this or that place of the surrounding space).
-The phenomenon of "perfect indifference" is also described in the syndrome of hemispheric ignoring, deterioration in the recognition of emotional vocalization, and depression.
+With processes in the posterior parietal lobe, visual disturbances in the form of visual field defects may occur.
+Unilateral visual neglect (neglect or inattention) may be observed without a visual field defect.
+Visual perception disorders (metamorphopsia) may occur with both bilateral and unilateral lesions (usually on the right).
+There are individual indications of the possibility of disturbances in tracking eye movements and optokinetic nystagmus, mild intellectual impairment, mental blindness, finger agnosia (in the picture of Gerstmann syndrome), disturbances in spatial orientation (the posterior parietal lobe plays a special role in visual-spatial directed attention, the ability to direct visual attention to a particular place in the surrounding space).
+The phenomenon of "beautiful indifference" in hemispatial neglect syndrome, deterioration in the recognition of emotional vocalizations, and depression have also been described.

 I. Postcentral gyrus.

-Lesions of this region are manifested by well-known somatotopically organized contralateral disorders of sensitivity (disturbances of stereognosis and muscular-articular sensation, tactile, painful, temperature, vibrational hypesthesia) and contralateral paresthesias and pains.
+Lesions in this area are manifested by well-known somatotopically organized contralateral sensory disturbances (disturbances of stereognosis and muscle-joint sense; tactile, pain, temperature, vibration hypoesthesia) as well as contralateral paresthesia and pain.

 II.
 Medial parts of the parietal lobe (precuneus)

-The medial parts of the parietal lobe (precuneus) face the interhemispheric fissure.
-Lesions of this region in the left (dominant by speech) hemisphere can be manifested transcortical sensory aphasia.
+The medial parts of the parietal lobe (precuneus) are directed towards the interhemispheric fissure.
+Lesions of this area in the left (speech-dominant) hemisphere can manifest as transcortical sensory aphasia.

 III.
-Lateral sections (upper and lower parietal lobes).
+Lateral sections (superior and inferior parietal lobules).

-The defeat of the dominant (left) parietal lobe, especially gyrus supramarginalis, is manifested by the typical parietal apraxia observed in both hands.
-The patient loses the skills of habitual actions and expressed cases becomes completely helpless in dealing with this or that subject.
+Damage to the dominant (left) parietal lobe, especially the gyrus supramarginalis, is manifested by typical parietal apraxia, which is observed in both hands.
+The patient loses the skills of habitual actions and, in severe cases, becomes completely helpless in handling this or that object.

-Finger agnosia inability to recognize or name individual fingers both in itself and in another person - most often caused by damage to gyrus angularis or the nearby zone of the left (dominant) hemisphere.
-Akalkuliya (inability to perform simple counting operations) is described in case of damage to various parts of the cerebral hemispheres, including lesions of the left parietal lobe.
+Finger agnosia - the inability to recognize or name individual fingers in oneself or another person - is most often caused by damage to the gyrus angularis or a nearby area of the left (dominant) hemisphere.
+Acalculia (the inability to perform simple counting operations) has been described with damage to various parts of the cerebral hemispheres, including damage to the left parietal lobe.
 Sometimes the patient confuses the right side with the left (right-left disorientation).
-With the defeat of the angular convolution (gyrus angularis), there is an alexia - the loss of the ability to recognize written signs; the patient loses the ability to understand what was written.
-At the same time, the ability of writing is also violated, that is, it develops alexia with agraphia.
-Here, agrarianism is not so rough as when the second frontal gyrus is affected.
-Finally, the defeat of the parietal lobe of the left hemisphere can lead to the appearance of symptoms of conduction aphasia.
+Damage to the angular gyrus (gyrus angularis) causes alexia - the loss of the ability to recognize written signs; the patient loses the ability to understand what is written.
+At the same time, the ability to write is also impaired, that is, alexia with agraphia develops.
+Here, agraphia is not as severe as with damage to the second frontal gyrus.
+Finally, damage to the parietal lobe of the left hemisphere can lead to the appearance of symptoms of conduction aphasia.

-Pathological processes in the parietal lobe of the non-dominant hemisphere (for example, a stroke) can be manifested by anosognosia, in which the patient does not realize his defect, most often paralysis.
-A more rare form of agnosia is autotopagnosy - a distorted perception or non-recognition of parts of one's own body.
-In this case, there are symptoms of a distorted body scheme ("hemideperation"), a difficult orientation in parts of the body, a sense of having false limbs (pseudomelia).
-A violation of spatial orientation is possible.
-The patient, for example, begins to experience difficulties in any actions that require orientation in space: the patient is not able to describe the way from home to work, can not navigate in a simple plan of the terrain or in terms of his own room.
-The most noticeable symptom of damage to the inferior parietal lobule of the non-dominant (right) hemisphere is hemispheric contralateral ignoring (neglect): a distinct tendency to ignore events and objects in one half of space contralateral to the damaged hemisphere.
-The patient may not notice the doctor if the latter is standing by the bed on the side opposite to the hemispheric damage.
-The patient ignores the words on the left side of the page; trying to find the center of the horizontal line, he points to it, significantly shifting to the right, etc. Perhaps the emergence of constructive apraxia, when the patient loses the ability to perform even elementary actions that require clear spatial coordinates.
-Described apraksiya dressing with a lesion of the right parietal lobe.
+Pathological processes in the parietal lobe of the non-dominant hemisphere (e.g., stroke) may manifest as anosognosia, in which the patient is not aware of his defect, most often paralysis.
+A rarer form of agnosia is autotopoagnosia - a distorted perception or failure to recognize parts of one's own body.
+In this case, symptoms of a distorted body scheme ("hemidepersonalization"), difficulty orienting oneself in body parts, and a sensation of the presence of false limbs (pseudomelia) are observed.
+Spatial orientation may be impaired.
+For example, the patient begins to experience difficulties in any actions that require orientation in space: the patient is unable to describe the way from home to work, cannot navigate a simple plan of the area or the plan of his own room.
+The most noticeable symptom of damage to the inferior parietal lobe of the non-dominant (right) hemisphere is hemispatial contralateral neglect (neglect): a distinct tendency to ignore events and objects in one half of the space contralateral to the damaged hemisphere.
+The patient may not notice the doctor if the latter is standing by the bed on the side opposite the hemispheric damage.
+The patient ignores words on the left side of the page; trying to find the center of a horizontal line, he points to it, significantly shifting to the right, etc. Constructive apraxia may occur, when the patient loses the ability to perform even elementary actions that require precise spatial coordinates.
+Apraxia of dressing has been described with damage to the right parietal lobe.

-The pathological focus in the lower parietal lobule is sometimes manifested by the tendency not to use a hand contralateral to damage, even if it is not paralyzed; she finds embarrassment when performing manual tasks.
+A lesion in the inferior parietal lobule sometimes manifests itself as a tendency not to use the hand contralateral to the lesion, even if it is not paralyzed; she shows clumsiness in performing manual tasks.

-Neurological syndromes of the parietal lobe can be summarized in another way:
+Neurological syndromes of parietal lobe damage can be summarized in another way:

 Any (right or left) parietal lobe.

-- Contralateral hemihypesthesia, a violation of the sense of discrimination (with the defeat of the posterior central gyrus).
+- Contralateral hemihypesthesia, impairment of the sense of discrimination (with damage to the posterior central gyrus).

-- Changes in the size and mobility of the contralateral limb, including muscle volume and lag in children.
+- Changes in the size and mobility of the contralateral limb, including muscle volume and growth retardation in children.

 - Pseudothalamic syndrome

-- Disturbance of follow-up movements of the eyes and optokinetic nystagmus (with parietal associative cortical lesion and deep white matter).
+- Impaired pursuit eye movements and optokinetic nystagmus (with damage to the parietal association cortex and deep white matter).

 - Metamorphopsia.